Rosetta Stone and Fluenz are language-learning resources that offer learners complete study solutions.

 - It isn’t cheap.

-Fluenz’s courses are for six of the more popular language choices: Spanish (Latin America), French, German, Italian, Mandarin, Spanish (Spain) and Portuguese.
+Fluenz’s courses include six of the more popular language choices: Spanish (Latin America), French, German, Italian, Mandarin, Spanish (Spain) and Portuguese.

-Rosetta Stone offers courses in 19 different languages, including the common languages: French, German, Spanish and Italian.
-The resource also offers courses in Persian, Turkish, Polish, Arabic and Filipino.
+Rosetta Stone offers courses in 25 different languages, including more commonly-studied languages like French, German, Spanish and Italian alongside others like Persian, Turkish, Polish, Arabic and Filipino.

 You should expect to pay a bit more for courses on Rosetta Stone.
 Unlike other language learning platforms, you can’t pay on a month-by-month basis.
-The shortest subscription period is three months, which costs $79, moving up to $119 for six months, $179 for 12 months and $249 for 24 months.
+The shortest subscription period is three months (access to one language), which costs $36, moving up to $179 for 12 months (access to all languages), and $199 for lifetime access to all of Rosetta Stone’s language courses.

 Fluenz is one of the more expensive language learning resources available.
 Each full language course is priced differently, with the most expensive courses (German, French and Italian), topping at $378.
 You can also pay for a smaller bundle of levels for certain courses based on your ability.